e-spinner/IGVC25/README.md

 ./.vscode/settings.json includes some pathing logic to help VS Code and python find ros and the packages, these should be correct.
 > If Pylance is having trouble finding packages after building run `Reload Window` in the command palette.

-To source the packages again either close and reopen the terminal, or run `src`, an alias for `source /home/ws/install/setup.bash`.
+To source the packages again, either close and reopen the terminal, or run `src`, an alias for `source /home/ws/install/setup.bash`.

 #### Aditional Notes